-My research looks at the history of Ghana’s rubber industry from ~1880 to the present.
-I use rubber forests, farms, and factories as lenses to explore how people in the colonial Gold Coast and Ghana — farmers and workers, politicians and union reps, traders and student activists, etc. — made sense of and responded to the possibilities and perils of producing for the world market during:
+My own research looks at the history of Ghana’s rubber industry from ~1880 to the present.
+Drawing on archival, oral historical, and participant observation methods, I use rubber forests, farms, and factories as lenses to explore how people in the colonial Gold Coast and Ghana — farmers and workers, politicians and union reps, traders and student activists, etc. — made sense of and responded to the possibilities and perils of producing for the world market during:

 - the early colonial era when British imperialists wrangled for control over African territories, resources, and people,